Brprb08/orbital-control-simulator/README.md

 ---

-## Planned Updates
+## Planned Features

-- **Refined Thrust & Maneuvers**: Full orbital maneuver planning (e.g., circularization, transfer orbits, fuel usage).
+- **Refined Thrust & Maneuvers**: Planning realistic orbital maneuvers (e.g., circularization, Hohmann transfers) with fuel usage baked in.
-- **Advanced Collision Effects**: Beyond body removal—explosions, merging, or fragmentation.
+- **Advanced Collision Effects**: Right now, collisions just remove smaller bodies, but I want to add realistic effects like explosions or merging.
-- **Extended Physics**: Potential orbital decay, aerodynamic drag, or relativistic effects for more realistic simulation.
+- **Extended Physics**: Stuff like orbital decay or atmospheric drag to make long-term orbits more realistic.
-- **Attitude Control**: Orientation changes for satellites, with spin stabilization or reaction wheels.
-- **Polished UI & Camera Transitions**: Smoother camera modes, contextual menus for object selection.
+- **Polished Visuals**: The graphics are rough right now, but I’m working on smoother camera transitions, cleaner UI, and better models.
-- **Fuel Tracking**: Monitor engine burn times and consumption for mission-like scenarios.
+- **Fuel Tracking**: Add real engine burn times and consumption to make mission planning more challenging (and rewarding).

 ---